Theme: “How?”

 11. Example: Taking a Thought Captive

 A wrong thought may say: “I will never change.”
+We test that thought with Scripture.

 “Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new.”